MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 Please note that these are just interpretations based on the confidence intervals.
 Actual cause-effect relationships must be examined further to understand the causes behind these engagement changes.
 The fact that paid-plan subscribers watch more doesn't necessarily mean that having a paid-plan subscription encourages them to watch more.
 For example, the higher engagement among paid-plan students may be due to the additional features or content available or because more engaged students are more likely to choose a paid-plan subscription.
 Similarly, the decrease in engagement among free-plan students could be due to various factors, such as changes in the platform, competition from other platforms, or changes in the user base.

-## Hypothesis Testing of Student Engagement in Q4 2021 vs. Q4 2022: Variance Analysis and Error Type Costs
+## Hypothesis Testing of Student Engagement in Q4 2021 vs. Q4 2022

 For this analysis, the following hypothesis was made for both paid- and free- plan students: